magento/devdocs/guides/v2.2/contributor-guide/contributing_dod.md

 Integration test policy:

-* Methods and classes must have blackbox or graybox test coverage making sure to include all variations for normal use as well as corner-cases.
+* Methods and classes must have black box or gray box test coverage making sure to include all variations for normal use as well as corner-cases.
 * SPI's must have test coverage.
 Often times Magento has extension points that may only be utilized by extension developers.
 Use TestModule's to implement those SPI extension points and verify they are used correctly.
 * As mentioned above, classes marked with `@api` must contain coverage.
 Integration tests must be used cover these classes unless a unit test is more appropriate.
 This includes JS modules and components.
 * Consumers of default SPI's implementations should have at least basic coverage that ensures the default implementations of the SPI are correctly configured and loaded.